justinmanley/www.justinmanley.work/posts/sohei-nishino-new-work/index.md

 -----------

-Thanks to Abigail Kelly for her helpful comments.
+Thanks to Abigail Kelly for her incisive comments which so improved the clarity of this piece.

 For further reading, see my [full list of sources][sources].